oys2021/user-management-api/ReadMe.md

 A robust **User Management API** built with **Node.js, Express, and PostgreSQL** featuring **dual authentication** (JWT + Session), secure password handling, and comprehensive user management operations.

-The APi Docs is found here http://localhost:8000/api-docs
+The Swagger APi Docs is found when you run the serrver at  http://localhost:8000/api-docs

 ## 📋 Table of Contents